lakeraven/filebot/README.md

 ### InterSystems IRIS

+**⚖️ Legal Notice**: InterSystems IRIS JAR files (`intersystems-binding-*.jar`, `intersystems-jdbc-*.jar`) are proprietary software components owned by InterSystems Corporation.
+These files must be obtained separately from InterSystems and are subject to InterSystems' licensing terms.
+FileBot does not distribute or include these JAR files.

 1. **Install IRIS JAR files** in one of these locations:
    - `vendor/jars/` (Rails app)
    - `/usr/local/lib/intersystems/` (system-wide)